Anudeep541/Downegan/README.md

 # Downegan
-A software that watches Firefox browser for new downloads and scan them automatically using VirusTotal API
+A software that watches Firefox browser for new downloads and scan them automatically using VirusTotal API.
+See Wiki for visual representation

 ---> Download and keep the both programs in same folder
 ---> Get your own API key from Virus Total website and paste that in filescan.py program